cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If disabled, no install triggers (whether old-style bash or newer python-based scripts) will be run.
 This is an easy way to lock down cobbler if this functionality is not desired, as these scripts are run as the root user and can present a security risk.

 **NOTE:** Disabling this will break the "cobbler status" command, which relies on installation triggers to generate the start and stop times for the builds.

-Please refer to the {% linkup title:"Triggers" extrameta:2.8.0 %} section for more details.
+Please refer to the [Triggers]({% link manuals/2.8.0/4/4/1_-_Triggers.md %}) section for more details.

 ### scm_track_enabled
 * **type:** Boolean